Carpet vs Hardwood: The Comprehensive Guide to Flooring

 Please note: installations vary considerably so these prices are only intended as a comparative guide.
 Please contact your local professional installer for an accurate quotation.

 Carpets became a mainstay in European flooring around the 15th century.
-Since then, you will find it in many domestic and commercial spaces, such as pubs and offices.
+Since then, you will find it in many domestic and commercial spaces, such as pubs and offices, and usually comes in colourful designs.

 One of the most popular methods of covering your floor, hardwood is seen as a classy and practical flooring due to its unique finishing and elegant feeling.